simakma5/obsidian-vault/Obsidian Vault/Thesis/Design notes.md

 Both of these metrics are proportional to the `ChamferWidth` parameter since introducing a larger obstacle into the waveguide cavity leads to overall greater differences between the propagating modes.
 This creates the necessity of a trade-off during this design step.
 Striving to achieve mode amplitude equality also means yielding a very low mode phase lag per unit length.
 This requires the resulting polarizer to be impractically long.

 > [!warning] Lowest mode cutoff
-> Increasing the `ChamferWidth` will also raise the cutoff frequency of the lowest propagating mode.
+> Increasing the `chamferWidth` will also raise the cutoff frequency of the lowest propagating mode.
 This adjustment may push the design outside the recommended frequency range for the reference commercial waveguide.
-Therefore, when we need to increase the `ChamferWidth`, it's crucial to verify the lowest mode cutoff frequency.
-To ensure that the cutoff frequency is within acceptable limits, consider returning to the initial design stage and increasing the `PolarizerSide`.
+Therefore, when we need to increase the `chamferWidth`, it's crucial to verify the lowest mode cutoff frequency.
+To ensure that the cutoff frequency is within acceptable limits, consider returning to the initial design stage and increasing the `polarizerSide`.

-Assuming that the mode phase lag per unit length is roughly length-invariant, we can set up a post-processing calculation to determine `PolarizerLength`.
+Assuming that the mode phase lag per unit length is roughly length-invariant, we can set up a post-processing calculation to determine `polarizerLength`.

 > [!note] Mode phase lag per unit length
 > The assumption that the mode phase lag per unit length remains constant is likely an oversimplification which helps with rough calculations.
 It seems more likely that the propagation constants of individual modes change as the wave travels down the polarizer, causing the second derivative of mode phase lag with respect to length to be non-zero, i.e. mode phase lag per unit length not to be length-invariant.